wdlingit/maccu/DB_from_DEE2.md

 columbia (efo_0005147)  75      TRUE
 ```

 So it is possible for us to iterate all samples in the metadata file and see if any possible ecotype attribute is assigned with a possible col-0 value for every sample.
 To do that, we applied the `biosampleClassify.pl` script.
+Note that it generates a *classification* matrix with the same number of columns as that in the `<valueFile>` file and the same number of rows as the number of SRS accessions in the metadata file.
+In the following example, it was shown that DRS073469 is the first SRS classified as col-0.
+Note that our approach might not be fully accruate, but classified samples would be based on specific attributes and specific values in the metadata file.
 ```
 wdlin@comp04:SOMEWHERE/ath$ ../scripts/biosampleClassify.pl
 biosampleClassify.pl <attrFile> <valueFile> <biosampleXML>

 wdlin@comp04:SOMEWHERE/ath$ ../scripts/biosampleClassify.pl extraction/ecotype1.txt extraction/ecotype0.txt ath_SRS_20240529.txt > extraction/ath_SRS_20240529.ecotype

+wdlin@comp04:SOMEWHERE/ath$ head extraction/ath_SRS_20240529.ecotype
+SRS     count   col0
+DRS007600       0       1
+ERS1174633      0       1
+DRS007601       0       1
+ERS1174634      0       1
+DRS007602       0       1
+ERS1174635      0       1
+DRS014211       0       0
+DRS014212       0       0
+DRS073469       0       1
 ```